egenomics/scQCEA/index.md

 ### Install from source code

-Alternatively, you can download the source codes from CRAN and install libraries using the terminal as follows:"
+Alternatively, you can download the source codes from CRAN and install libraries using the terminal as follows:

 library(stringr)